Estate Office: 01997 433273 office@fairburn-estate.co.uk

 Low Ground

-There are also mature woodlands and sporting coverts that have been planted over the years for landscaping, recreational and sporting use.
-Game shooting has been a popular activity for well over 150 years and continues today.
-We have also planted a substantial area of farmland with native woodlands, with the aim of improving habitat for wildlife in the longer term.
+We have planted a substantial area of farmland with native woodlands, with the aim of improving habitat for wildlife in the longer term.

 The trees growing beside the river Conon and the lower reaches of the river Orrin are mainly protected as they have been designated Sites of Special Scientific Interest (SSSI) by Scottish Natural Heritage.
 The alder, birch and willow trees form the heart of these woodlands, which have been growing naturally here for many hundreds of years and form an example of an alluvial forest system which is now rarely seen in Europe.
-The riverbank can be walked for much of its course along the river Conon (see fishing page for map), although care should be taken during the shooting season.
+The riverbank can be walked for much of its course along the river Conon (see fishing page for map).
 The river Orrin banks can be walked along the North and South banks from Aultgowrie to the area of Fairburn House.

 For more information about access and walking, please visit: www.outdooraccess-scotland.com